toddfast/mutagen-cassandra/README.md

 Note that the unit test mixes declarative CQL mutations with a Java mutation (`M201502011225_UpdateTableTest_1111.java`).

-PS:in our unit tests, we use the `Achilles`(https://github.com/doanduyhai/Achilles),it comes along with a junit rule to start an embedded cassandra server in memory and bootstrap the framework.It can create the session easily(https://github.com/doanduyhai/Achilles/wiki/Unit-testing).
+PS : in our unit tests, we use the cassandra manager `Achilles`(https://github.com/doanduyhai/Achilles), it comes along with a junit rule to start an embedded cassandra server in memory and bootstrap the framework.
+It can create the session easily(https://github.com/doanduyhai/Achilles/wiki/Unit-testing).
 ```
 public AchillesResource resource = AchillesResourceBuilder
             .noEntityPackages().withKeyspaceName(keyspace).build();